This information explains how Student Finance England undergraduate funding is affected if you make a change to your studies.

 You also need to send supporting documents with your form such as bank statements for the most recent three months, as well as evidence of your financial obligations such as a tenancy agreement showing your rent amount, copies of any bills that are due, etc.

-Contact a Welfare Adviser who can advise you about making a discretionary funding application or check it before you send it.
+Contact a Welfare Adviser who can help you with the application before you send it to Student Finance England.

 Student Finance England do not provide any funding to students who are re-sitting out of attendance and who are not required to attend their course.
 They have also confirmed that they will not consider awarding any discretionary funding during this time.